 This week's book giveaway is in the Reactive Progamming forum.
 We're giving away four copies of Reactive Streams in Java: Concurrency with RxJava, Reactor, and Akka Streams and have Adam Davis on-line!
 See this thread for details.

-Aspose Newsletter for January 2012 has now been published that highlights all the newly supported features offered in the recent releases of its JasperReports exporters, SQL Server rendering extensions, .NET, Java & SharePoint components.
-This month’s technical article shows applying protection to a presentation with Aspose.Slides for .NET & a migration tip for joining documents into a new document with Aspose.Words.
-A video tutorial for Importing data from a database with Aspose.Cells for Java.
+Aspose Newsletter for January 2011 has now been published that highlights all the newly supported features offered in the recent releases of its JasperReports exporters, SQL Server rendering extensions, .NET, Java & SharePoint components.
+This month’s technical article explains how to Display barcodes on dataset-based reports.
+Also a demo to Integrate Aspose.Cells for SSRS with Visual Studio Report Designer & adding a picture frame with animation in a presentation in the technical tip section.

 Silverlight Viewer for Reporting Services is the first product on the market which provides the ability to view Reporting Services reports in Silverlight applications.
 It is a native Silverlight control that easily integrates into any Silverlight application.
 Use the whole set of features available in a classical desktop applications, including dynamic scaling and smooth panning with animation, interactive sorting, search and more.